AlexKontorovich/2025EuclideanGeometryCourse/LectureNotes/Lecture7.md

 ⊢ IsWearingLongPants Navya
 ⊢ PantsAreDenim Navya
 ```
 When we're in a situation where there are multiple goals, how do we focus in on just the one goal at a time?
-Type backslash-dot-space: `· ` will the tell the computer to not show the other goals.
+Typing backslash-dot-space: `· ` will the tell the computer to not show the other goals.
 - When would you write `convert`?
 Say you're trying to prove that
 ```
 H : x + y = z + w